Estimated Payout: $271,380

 Timed Event Qualification

-Go Rounds: The go-rounds will be run as slack, using both the Indoor and Covered Arena.
+Go Rounds: The go rounds will be ran as slack, using the Indoor Arena.
 All Go Rounds will be in random draw order.
-The top three fastest times in each Go Round (6 total), and the top 8 in the average (total on two) runs, will advance to the Semi-Finals.
-If a contestant qualifies in the go-round and the average, only one Semi-Finals position will be granted, and the next fastest average time will move into the Semi-Finals.
+The top three fastest times in each Go Round (6 total), and the top 8 in the average (total on two) runs, will advance to the Semi Finals.
+If a contestant qualifies in the go-round and the average, only one Semi Finals position will be granted, and the next fastest average time will move into the Semi Finals.
 In the case of ties, all tied contestants will advance.
 All stock will be drawn.

-The Semi-Finals will consist of 16 contestants from the Go-Round, average, and Buyback Rounds, and will be in a clean slate format.
-The Semi-Finals performance will be a fully produced performance and will be held inside the main arena.
-The Semi-Finals go order will be: 1) buybacks (slow to fast), 2) go round (slow to fast), followed by 3) average qualifiers (slow to fast).
+The Semi Finals will consist of 16 contestants from the Go-Round, average and Buyback Rounds, and will be a clean slate format.
+The Semi Finals performance will be a fully produced performance and will be held inside the main arena.
+The Semi Finals go order will be: 1) buybacks (slow to fast), 2) go round (slow to fast), followed by 3) average qualifiers (slow to fast).
 The 8 fastest times will advance to the final’s performance.
 In the case of ties, all tied contestants will advance.
 All stock will be drawn.

-The Semi-Finals will consist of 16 contestants from the Go-Round and Buyback Rounds and will be in a clean slate format.
-The Semi-Finals performance will be a fully produced performance and will be held inside the main arena.
-The Semi-Finals go order will be; 1) buybacks (low score to high score), followed by 2) go-round (low score to high score).
+The Semi Finals will consist of 16 contestants from the Go-Round and Buyback Rounds and will be a clean slate format.
+The Semi Finals performance will be a fully produced performance and will be held inside the main arena.
+The Semi Finals go order will be; 1) buybacks (low score to high score), followed by 2) go-round (low score to high score).
 The top 8 scores will advance to the Finals performance.
 In the case of ties, all tied contestants advance.

-The Finals will consist of the top 8 from the Semi-Finals and will again be a clean slate format.
+The Finals will consist of the top 8 from the Semi Finals and will again be a clean slate format.
 The Finals performance will be a fully produced performance and will be held inside the main arena.
-The contestant order will be low score to the high score from the Semi-Finals.
-In the case of a tie for a champion, a ride-off will be required to determine the champion.
+The contestant order will be low score to the high score from the Semi Finals.
+In the case of a tie for champion, a ride-off will be required to determine the champion.